dac514/sux0r/trunk/sux0r2/includes/symbionts/htmLawed/htmLawed_README.txt

   htmLawed allows an admin to use '$config["safe"]' to auto-adjust multiple '$config' parameters (such as 'elements' which declares the allowed element-set), which otherwise would have to be manually set.
 The relevant parameters are indicated by '"' in section:- #2.2).
 Thus, one can pass the '$config' argument with a simpler value.

-  With the value of '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'embed', 'iframe', 'object' and 'script' elements, and the 'on*' attributes like 'onclick'.
+  With the value of '1', htmLawed considers 'CDATA' sections and HTML comments as plain text, and prohibits the 'applet', 'embed', 'iframe', 'object' and 'script' elements, and the 'on*' attributes like 'onclick'. ( There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.)
 Further, URLs with schemes (see section:- #3.4.3) are neutralized so that, e.g., 'style="moz-binding:url(http://danger)"' becomes 'style="moz-binding:url(denied:http://danger)"' while 'style="moz-binding:url(ok)"' remains intact.

   Admins, however, may still want to completely deny the 'style' attribute, e.g., with code like

-    $processed = htmLawed($text, array('safe'=>1, 'deny_attribute'=>'on*, style'));
+    $processed = htmLawed($text, array('safe'=>1, 'deny_attribute'=>'style'));

-  There are '$config' parameters like 'css_expression' that are not affected by the value set for 'safe' but whose default values still contribute towards a more `safe` output.

   If a value for a parameter auto-set through 'safe' is still manually provided, then that value can over-ride the auto-set value.
 E.g., with '$config["safe"] = 1' and '$config["elements"] = "*+script"', 'script', but not 'applet', is allowed.